The Fern Collection

 A close relative to the Prince of Wales feather fern, Leptopteris hymenophylloides grows naturally in the bush reserves on the North Shore and is established here.
 Interestingly a hybrid between the two species flourishes on the top path.

-The fern house not only contains the prized Prince of Wales feather fern, but other interesting species such as kidney ferns (trichonanes reniforme) and the dainty Maiden Hair (Adiantum diaphanum).
+The fern house not only contains the prized Prince of Wales feather fern, but other interesting species such as kidney ferns (Trichonanes reniforme) and the dainty Maiden Hair (Adiantum diaphanum).

 There are many other different ferns growing along this pathway near the end of which is a healthy patch of the rare fern, Loxoma cunninghamii.